lmarzen/qmk_firmware/keyboards/shortcut/bridge75/readme.md

-#  Bridge75 ISO
+#  Bridge75
-The Bridge75 ISO is based on a Westberry Tech WB32FQ95 MCU in a LQFP64 package and can be programmed with wb32-dfu.
+The Bridge75 is based on a Westberry Tech WB32FQ95 MCU in a LQFP64 package and can be programmed with wb32-dfu.
 The keyboard uses a WCH CH582F chip running a proprietary firmware to provide wireless connectivity.
-Note I currently only have ISO PCBs so will focus on that until I can get ahold of an ANSI PCB to determine what difference need to be made.

 ## Status